FrankiePower/Franky-Projects-W3B/README.md

 ```
 This contract provides a way to manage student information including
-adding, updating, retrieving, and removing student records, while ensuring unique identification for each student.
+adding, updating, retrieving, and removing student records.
+While ensuring unique identification for each student.

 Deployed to Lisk-Sepolia and Verified